alba1735/tRNAgraph/docs/cli_reference.md

 - **`--heatgrp`**: Grouping variable.
 Default: `group`.
 - **`--diffrts`**: Read types for differential analysis (shared with volcano).
 Bare readtypes only (`total`, `wholecounts`, `fiveprime`, `threeprime`, `other`) — the read basis comes from `--allreads`, so a value carrying a `_unique` suffix is rejected.
 Default: all five.
 - **`--heatcutoff`**: Read count cutoff.
 Default: `80`.
+- **`--heatbound`**: How many features to show from each end of the ranking — the heatmap is bounded to the top and bottom N counts rather than rendering every feature.
+Default: `25`.
 - **`--heatsubplots`**: Also save each individual comparison's heatmap as its own PDF, in an `individual/` subfolder next to the combined multi-page PDFs (which are unaffected).
 Default: `False`.

 **Volcano Options:**